roidrage/scalarium-riak/README.md

 * Don't forget to assign Elastic IPs, starting stopping instances without them will mess up your ring.
 * Add instances, start them, boom!

+NOTE: Stopping instances does NOT remove them from the cluster.
+Use `riak-admin leave` or `riak-admin remove` to decommission them explicitly.

 * Lastly, Words of Wisdom from Basho themselves.

 > you should look at the ring ready command and make it returns 0 before adding the next node